-Checking your credit report periodically is the only way to keep yourself safe from identity theft and other modern crimes.
+Checking your credit report periodically is the only way to keep yourself safe from identity theft and other online crimes.

 - Ensure that the information on all of your credit reports is correct and up to date.

 There are three different credit reporting agencies: Equifax, TransUnion and Experian.
 They share data, but each makes its own report.
 You’re entitled to one free report from each agency every year.

 You can get your credit report free at annualcreditreport.com.
 This is the only website approved by the Federal Trade Commission (FTC) for this purpose.
 Take care to avoid “imposter” websites operated by scammers.
 They may use similar-sounding website names or common misspellings in an attempt to trick you and get your personal information.

 There are other situations under which you can get a free copy of your credit report.
 If you are denied credit, you can request a copy of the information that was used to make that determination, provided you do so within 60 days.
 If you have been the victim of certain kinds of fraud, the service will also provide you with a free copy of your credit report in order to help you make it right.
 These checks will never hurt your credit score.

 If you’ve requested your report online, it should be available immediately.
 You may need to answer a few questions to verify your identity.